renatojsilvas/RJSivas.MyInvestments/README.md

 # RJSivas.MyInvestments
 An useful API to deal with investments portfolio.
-That is optimized for brazillian market
+That is optimized for brazillian market.

+Working on it...